kirryya/beer-insiders/README.md

 The application contains a page with analytics, which is displayed in the form of graphs.

-Stack: React, Redux, Axios, Chart.js, Sass, Typescript.
+Stack: React, Redux, Axios, Rechats, Sass, Typescript.

 # Getting Started with Create React App